brandur/sorg/content/articles/sortsupport-inet.md

 bits, but that's still more space than we have left on a 32-bit machine, so again, we'll pack in 31 of them.

-!fig src="/assets/images/sortsupport-inet/network-bits.svg" caption="Number of bits available to store network per datum size and IP family."
+{{Figure "Number of bits available to store network per datum size and IP family."
+(NewImgSrcAndAlt "/assets/images/sortsupport-inet/network-bits.svg" "Number of bits available to store network per datum size and IP family.")}}

 But there is one case where we have some space left over:
 IPv4 on a 64-bit machine.
 Even after storing all 32